jasonjurotich/JJ-GAS/SETUP DEBIAN.md

 ## VIM
 vim .vimrc
-(The configuration below allows you to type double tt to escape and shift q to exit.
+(The configuration below allows you to type double ff to escape, gg to autocomplete, and shift q to exit.
 ```
 set nocompatible
 filetype off